 How Index Exchange supports GDPR

-Work with your Consent Management Provider (CMP) in order to upgrade your integrations to TCF Version 2.0.
+Work with your Consent Management Platform (CMP) in order to ensure your integration supports TCF version 2.0.

 IX Library Partners

 The IX Library will automatically communicate with your CMP to get and share the consent string with all certified adapters in your IX Library.

 IX passes the consent string for TCF 2.0 in the

 user.ext.consent field in the user extension object of a bid request.